What makes a viable professional negligence claim?

 Although any individual can be considered negligent, when it comes to professionals – usually defined as people who are members of a professional body or obliged to hold professional indemnity insurance – it is their professional expertise that is being put to the test.

-So what do you need to prove in order to bring a viable professional negligence claim for compensation?
+So what makes a professional negligence claim for compensation viable?

 First, you need to show that there was some sort of special relationship between you and the professional.
 This is usually quite straightforward.
 If you ask someone to do something for you in their professional capacity and they agree to do so, they will owe you a legal ‘duty of care’ to act to a reasonable standard.
 Funnily enough, you don’t have to be able to show you paid for their services to establish that a “special relationship” exists.
 You simply need to show that the professional person knew you would be relying on their advice.